DanNguyenN/ACM-Research-coding-challenge-23S/README.md

 ### What properties are the most influential in classifying a star's type?
 ![image](static/correlationTable.png)
 According to the correlation table above, the most influential property is the absolute magnitude.
+It have the highest negative correlation that is close to 1.
 We can also check it using the box graph below.

 ![image](static/AbsMagBox.png)